-Daily tracking polls (N \sim 1.2 million) and a regression discontinuity design show Obama's announcement of his second-term deportation relief commitments substantially and durably increased Obama's approval among Latinxs regardless of partisanship (Study 2).
-These findings complement Study 1 by: suggesting a causal link between immigration enforcement threat and presidential politician evaluations; suggesting Obama's second-term commitments were perceptibly credible and motivated support for Democratic presidential politicians among Latinxs threatened by immigration enforcement.
+Daily tracking polls (N $\sim 1.2$ million) and a regression-discontinuity-in-time design show Obama's second-term deportation relief commitments substantially and durably increased Obama's approval among Latinxs regardless of partial particular (Study 2).
+These findings complement Study 1 by suggesting: a) a causal link between immigration enforcement threat and presidential politician evaluations; b) Obama's second-term commitments were perceptibly credible and motivated support for Democratic presidential politicians among Latinxs threatened by immigration enforcement.

-2i.e. the Deferred Action for Childhood Arrivals (DACA) expansion, Deferred Action for Parents of Americans (DAPA), and the Priority Enforcement Program (PEP)
+&lt;sup>2i.e. the Deferred Action for Childhood Arrivals (DACA) expansion, Deferred Action for Parents of Americans (DAPA), and the Priority Enforcement Program (PEP)

-Three survey experiments demonstrate Latinxs threatened by immigration enforcement are more likely to support presidential politicians committing to mitigate immigration enforcement relative to politicians committing to not dealing with or exacerbating immigration enforcement (Study 3).
-These experiments complement Study 1 by: suggesting the association between the threat of immigration enforcement and support for Democratic presidential politicians in Study 1's cross-sectional surveys are not entirely driven by sorting by party or politician preferences but the priming of a threatened disposition (Iyengar and Kinder, 2010); suggesting Study 1's results are driven by shifts in presidential politician commitments to mitigate immigration enforcement instead of unobservable secular trends through controlled manipulation of politician behavior.
+Three survey experiments demonstrate Latinxs threatened by immigration enforcement are more likely to support politicians committing to mitigate immigration enforcement relative to politicians committing to not dealing with or exacerbating enforcement (Study 3).
+These experiments complement Study 1 by suggesting: a) the association between the threat of immigration enforcement and support for Democratic presidential politicians in Study 1's cross-sectional surveys are not entirely driven by sorting by party or politician preferences but the priming of a threatened disposition (Iyengar and Kinder, 2010); b) Study 1's results are driven by shifts in presidential politician commitments to mitigate immigration enforcement instead of unobservable secular trends through controlled manipulation of politician behavior.